telliott99/MyMath2/kepler/kepler2.rst

 Feynman
 #######

 Richard Feynman gave a famous series of talks at Cornell in 1964 that were videotaped and transcribed into a book.
 Bill Gates later purchased them and put them on the web, unfortunately with some Microsoft DRM.
 Still, I have the book, called *The Character of Physical Law*.
-This argument is from Chapter 2, \emph{The Relation of Mathematics to Physics}.
+This argument is from Chapter 2, *The Relation of Mathematics to Physics*.

 It depends on a tiny bit of calculus---specifically, the product rule for differentiation.
 It also uses the fact that the product rule is valid for vector cross products.
 (See my short write-up on the cross-product for a proof).

-The rule is that if we have two vectors :math:`\mathbf{a}` and :math:`\mathbf{b}` which are changing (i.e. they are functions of time), then
+The rule is that if we have two vectors :math:`\mathbf{a}` and :math:`\mathbf{b}` which are changing (i.e. their individual components are functions of time), then

 .. math::